 Somewhere out of the ‘burbs runs a lesser risk of losing people at lights etc, so choose with this in mind.

 If fellow travellers do get held up at a set of lights or an intersection, the leader may choose to pull over for a while or simply slow down for a while as the others catch up.

 3: Turn Your Headlights On

-Having your headlights on while in a convoy allows the leader to quickly see who’s behind and how many.
+Turn your headlights on while in a convoy which allows the leader to quickly see who’s behind and how many.

 Naturally, this doesn’t quite work during overcast or rainy days or at night time.
-But, a good leader will develop a talent to recognise headlight and sidelight arrangements of the cars in their convoy.
+But, a good leader develops a talent to recognise headlight and sidelight arrangements of the cars in their convoy.